JohnVonDrashek/shepherd-procedural-dungeons/wiki/API-Reference.md

 public RoomTemplate<TRoomType> Build()
 ```

 **WithWeight**: Sets the selection weight for this template.
-Weight must be greater than 0.
+Weight must be >= 0.0.
 Default is 1.0.
 Higher weights increase selection probability.
+Zero weight disables the template (excludes it from selection).

 **AddInteriorFeature**: Adds an interior feature at the specified cell position (template-local coordinates).
 The feature must be within the template's cell bounds and cannot be placed on exterior edges.
 Throws `InvalidConfigurationException` if placement is invalid.